-Liam: “For a long time my speciality was literature.
-I’ve worked at the South Bank in London; I programmed the International Literature Festival in Dublin for a few years; and I was a director for the Brighton Festival.
-But, when Sean and I started working together we were then working across art forms and that’s really what we’ve been doing mostly since.
-There’s always been a strong literature element that I’ve been involved in but it’s been a real sort of pleasure working across art forms and that’s an element of what we want to try and bring into the Folkestone Book Festival.”
+Liam: “For a long time my specialty was literature.
+I’ve worked at the South Bank in London; I programmed the International Literature Festival in Dublin for a few years.
+I was also a director for the Brighton Festival.
+But, when Sean and I started working together we were working across art forms and that’s really what we’ve mostly been doing since.
+There’s always been a strong literature element that I’ve been involved in but it’s a real pleasure working across art forms.
+That’s an element of what we want to try and bring into the Folkestone Book Festival.”

-Sean: “I complement Liam’s strengths with my performing arts background.
-I’m trained in classical music and have worked in multi-arts festivals in Australia and Ireland.
+Sean: “I complement Liam’s strengths with my performing arts background having been trained in classical music and worked in multi-arts festivals in Australia and Ireland.
 I was CEO of the English National Opera, and have been conducting since the 1980s.
-I’m just a great enthusiast of literature!
-Liam and I have worked together for quite a number of years, and always very well in that complementarity, but we have the same sort of world outlook and interest.
-We try to do things with a sense of place; we do mostly festivals, and we like them to have a uniqueness and exclusivity to a place.
-That’s behind edging Folkestone forward this year.”
+My love of literature is purely from an enthusiast’s view point!
+Liam and I have worked together for quite a number of years and have the same sort of world outlook and interest.
+We try to do things with a sense of place; we do mostly festivals, and we like them to have a uniqueness and exclusivity to a place.”

-This energetic couple, with Sean being labeled by the Daily Telegraph Magazine in 2017 as ‘the pre-eminent festival director in Europe’ discovered the Folkestone Book Festival curator job was up for grabs, and that’s what they’ve done: grabbed it with all four hands and taken it from the comfortable seats of the Quarterhouse and branched out across the town and surrounding areas.
+This professional coupling exude energy.
+Sean was labeled by the Daily Telegraph Magazine in 2017 as ‘the pre-eminent festival director in Europe’.
+They discovered the Folkestone Book Festival curator job was up for grabs, and that’s what they’ve done: grabbed it with all four hands and taken it from the comfortable seats of the Quarterhouse and branched out across the town and surrounding areas.

 Liam: “We both instinctively liked Folkestone when we first came down.
 It just had a very good feeling about the place.
-It has a great sense of energy about the place, we were conscious very quickly that there were you know a lot of artists simply moving into the town, and the surrounding area.
-It just feels a very positive time.”
+It has a great sense of energy about the place, we were conscious very quickly that there were a lot of artists simply moving into the town, and the surrounding area.
+Folkestone feels it’s in a very positive time.”

 Sean: “We were appointed at the end of 2018 and were asked to put a vision together for Folkestone’s Book Festival.
 Even our most recent background of working in Ireland or elsewhere, we feel quite strongly that capital cities have provision to saturation point.
 In Ireland, we’ve worked in Enniskillen or Donegal, in places that are not to the capitals or even secondary cities.
-We bring world-class and make the best happen and have an audience that travels in from outside externally to join the local audience; it makes for a nice mix.”
+We bring world-class and make the best happen.
+Our audience can travel in from outside to join the local audience; it makes for a nice mix.”

 World Class Programme for Folkestone book festival

-This year’s line-up certainly is world class.
-Booker Prize-winning author Ben Okri starts proceedings, also switching on the Christmas Lights in the Creative Quarter, takes on the theme of blurring fiction with reality, a baton which is taken up by journalist Lindsey Hilsum and passed on to Damian Collins MP and Chairman of the House of Commons Select Committee for Culture, Media and Sport.
-Lemn Sissay, Carrie Gracie and Caroline Lucas also grace the stage.
+2019’s line-up certainly was world class.
+Booker Prize-winning author Ben Okri started proceedings, also switching on the Christmas Lights in the Creative Quarter.
+He talked on the theme of blurring fiction with reality.
+The baton passed to journalist Lindsey Hilsum and then on to Damian Collins MP, previously Chairman of the House of Commons Select Committee for Culture, Media and Sport.
+Lemn Sissay, Carrie Gracie and Caroline Lucas also graced the stage.

-Liam: “It’s important to get that relationship as well between the events that you’re doing and the place itself.
-You know, there should be kind of a frisson, for want of a better word, between those two things, you’re creating something and there’s a spark coming out of that relationship between work and place.”
+Liam: “It’s important to get that relationship between the events that you’re doing and the place itself.
+You know, there should be kind of a frisson, for want of a better word, between those two things.
+You’re creating something and there’s a spark coming out of that relationship between work and place.”

-Liam: “We were very conscious that there are so many literature festivals in the UK and if you are going to stand out and if you’re going to create an excitement about a place you have to create something that is quite distinct and quite unique.
-We were aware very early on of the H G Wells connection to Folkestone, living in Sandgate for 13 years, and it was where he wrote Kipps, The Sea Lady and The First Men In The Moon.
+Liam: “We were very conscious that there are so many literature festivals in the UK and if you are going to stand out and create an excitement about a place you have to deliver something that is quite distinct and unique.
+We were aware very early on of the H G Wells connection to Folkestone, living in Sandgate for 13 years.
+It was where he wrote Kipps, The Sea Lady and The First Men In The Moon.
 There are also all those other writers who’d come to the area and visit him at home and so forth.
-The more than we researched Wells, the more we realized what an extraordinary figure he was and how he was so much a man ahead of his time.”
+The more that we researched Wells, the more we realized what an extraordinary figure he was and how he was so much a man ahead of his time.”

 Sean: “Creative Folkestone have been very amenable and open to our taking the festival from the Quarterhouse, but still keeping that as the hub as it has such a distinctive geographical place.
 But then there’s the hinterland, let’s say, of Folkestone, and right through to the ribbon round the Marsh churches.
 The venues also lend themselves to heighten the independence of the artistic work you put in them.
 The Romney Marsh churches are small and beautifully acoustic, and their environment suits the theme.
 They are bold, but situated in the flatlands that Wells wrote about and that has inspired us using these venues.
-It’s inspired the programming and that’s where I get excited; finding new places I hope to take with us for the future.
-We just did a few this year to see what the reaction would be.”
+It’s inspired the programming and that’s where I get excited; finding new places I hope to take with us for the future.”

 a musical and literary experience

-The Strange Concord – Words & Music Time Machine Events excite both Liam and Sean adding a celebrity sprinkle to the line-up: The three-time Olivier Award winning actor, Alex Jennings joins Imogen Stubbs in reading excerpts from Wide Sargasso Sea by Jean Rhys whilst Ruby Philogene MBE sings black spirituals and music from 1966.
+In the 2019 line-up, the Strange Concord – Words & Music Time Machine Events excite both Liam and Sean adding a celebrity sprinkle to the guest list.
+The three-time Olivier Award winning actor, Alex Jennings joins Imogen Stubbs in reading excerpts from Wide Sargasso Sea by Jean Rhys.
+Ruby Philogene MBE sings black spirituals and music from 1966.
 Greta Scacchi and Natalie Clein also feature in the Strange Concord.

-Elif Shafak will be talking about her new novel 10 Minutes 38 Seconds in this Strange World, which has been short-listed for the 2019 Booker Prize.
-Both Sean and Liam are excited in anticipation for more to hear Elif speak, and experience her writing.
-They are looking forward to the audience response to branching out into Folkestone and the surrounds, and the addition of musical literary events too.
-They are already planning next year…
+Elif Shafak spoke about her new novel 10 Minutes 38 Seconds in this Strange World, which was short-listed for the 2019 Booker Prize.
+Both Sean and Liam are excited that more people were able to hear Elif speak and experience her writing.
+Having the audience branch out into Folkestone and the surrounds, and the addition of musical literary events too is shaping their plans for future events…